tyler-johnson/simple-text-parser/README.md

 #### parser.addRule()

 Add a rule to this parser.
-A rule consists of a match and optionally a replace.
+A rule consists of a match and optionally a replace and type.

 ```
-addRule(match: Match, replace?: Replace): this
+addRule(match: Match, replace?: Replace, type?: string): this
+addRule(rule: Rule): this
 ```

 - `match` - The search to perform.
 If a string, it is searched for exactly.
 If a regular expression, a simple match is performed and any capture groups are passed to `replace`.
 If a function, it is called with a single argument, the full string passed to `render()`, and should return an array with an index and length of the match.
 - `replace` - Replaces the match when found.
 If a string, it replaces exactly.
 Functions are called with matched substrings and possibly any regular expression capture groups.
 The function should return a string to replace with or an object representing a tree node.
 This argument is optional and when not provided the matched content is preserved.
+- `type` - The type of the rule, which will also be the default type used in parsed tree nodes.
+- `rule` - The above arguments as an object.

 #### parser.addPreset()

 Add a registered global preset rule within this parser and give it a replace.
 The preset must first be registered using `Parser.registerPreset()` before it can be used with this method.

 ```
-addPreset(name: string, replace?: Replace): this
+addPreset(type: string, replace?: Replace): this
 ```

-- `name` - The string id of the preset as declared by `Parser.registerPreset()`.
+- `type` - The string id of the preset as declared by `Parser.registerPreset()`.
 This will be the node's `type` when returned by `toTree()`.
 - `replace` - Replaces the match when found.
 Same as the `replace` in `addRule()`.

 #### parser.toTree()